-Politicians often face high levels of anxiety and tension, which can be challenging to manage.
+Politicians often face high anxiety and tension, which can be challenging to manage.
 This blog post will explore how politicians can deal with stress and pressure.
 We would discuss the importance of addressing these feelings to maintain a successful political career.
 Tensions are high in the political world.
 Every day brings a new controversy, and it can be tough to stay calm and focused when the pressure is on.

 Politics can be a high-stress environment.
 The pressure to make decisions, please constituents, and lead can tax anyone’s mental state.